DTjomsland/T2A1-B/T1A2_Workbook_B.md

     high = len(arr) - 1
     mid = 0
     while low <= high:
+        # find the middle index
         mid = (high + low) // 2
+        # ignore the first half if x is greater
         if arr[mid] < x:
             low = mid + 1
+        # ignore the second half if x is smaller
         elif arr[mid] > x:
             high = mid - 1
+        # return the index if x is present at mid
         else:
             return mid
+    # return -1 if there is not a match
     return -1
 ```